-Following on from the success of our Spring term Water Lane Lunchtime Recital Concerts, and seeing as our talented musicians have found a little more time to practice during the lockdown, the Music Department has created a virtual platform for them to share their music with our community.
+Following on from the success of our Spring term Water Lane Lunchtime Recital Concerts, and seeing as our talented musicians found a little more time to practice during the lockdown, the Music Department created a virtual platform for them to share their music with our community.

 14th May - Piano and Vocal

 In the first concert, four pianists and one singer shared some delightful performances from their home studios.
 Rosie H played the upbeat 'Carnival in Rio' by William Gillock and Imogen P demonstrated her finger virtuosity performing 'The Brook' by Frank Bridge.
 Joshua H submitted a confident rendition of 'Thistles in the Wind' by Martha Mier, which was followed by a beautiful performance of 'The Giorni son che Nina' sung with impressive tonal control by Rosie H.

 Finishing the recital Peggy S played a celebrated piano work, the 'Prelude' from Suite Bergamasque by Claude Debussy.
 This composition needs a skilful performer to bring out all the colours and nuances of character in the music, which Peggy does with great ease.

 21st May - Piano, Violin and Trumpet

 The virtual lunchtime concerts continued on Thursday 21st May with a delightful series of performances recorded at home by Prep School pupils Elizabeth O, Emily S, Catherine W, Neve L and Rebecca T playing the piano, violin and trumpet.
 Pieces included Vladimir Rebikov's 'The Shepherd Plays on His Pipe', 'Ready, Aim, Fire!' by Mark Nightingale and 'Elegy' by Gordon Jacob.